 Adding textured walls to your kitchen is another way to add vintage charm and a rustic modern kitchen feel.
 We used a combination of shiplap and brick to create texture in the farmhouse kitchen.

-When working with neutral colors adding several textures is important to interest the space.
+When using neutral colors adding several textures is important to interest the space.
 Some ways to add texture include the popular shiplap, an accent wall, a brick wall, and even wallpaper.

 Many peel-and-stick wallpapers mimic shiplap, brick, and other textures that are as easy to remove as they are to apply.